pekelund-dev/codex-test/docs/cloud-run-deployment.md

 Prefer the repository scripts when you want a repeatable, idempotent rollout:

 - `scripts/deploy_cloud_run.sh` provisions APIs, Artifact Registry, Firestore, the runtime service account, and the Cloud Run service.
-It skips resource creation when assets already exist so re-running the script keeps the current state intact.
+It skips resource creation when assets already exist and prunes older container images so Artifact Registry only keeps the latest build.
-- `scripts/deploy_cloud_function.sh` packages the function with Maven, enables every dependency, and aligns IAM permissions with the shared Firestore project.
+- `scripts/deploy_receipt_processor.sh` provisions the receipt processor Cloud Run service, configures Eventarc, aligns IAM permissions with the shared Firestore project, and prunes older container images so Artifact Registry only keeps the newest build.
 Existing buckets, databases, and bindings are detected so the script can be executed multiple times safely.
-- `scripts/teardown_gcp_resources.sh` removes the Cloud Run service, Cloud Function, IAM bindings, and optional supporting infrastructure.
+- `scripts/teardown_gcp_resources.sh` removes both Cloud Run services, the Eventarc trigger, IAM bindings, and optional supporting infrastructure.
 It tolerates partially deleted projects and only removes what is present.
 Set `DELETE_SERVICE_ACCOUNTS=true` and/or `DELETE_ARTIFACT_REPO=true` when you also want to purge the associated identities or container registry.

 The rest of this document mirrors what the scripts perform under the hood if you prefer to click through the console or run individual `gcloud` commands.